hkahng92/Java-Portfolio/ServiceLayer.md

 			this.trackDao = trackDao;
 		}

-1. Add Helper Methods to build the ViewModel: Methods that constructs the view model object and returns it
+1. Add Helper Methods that will build the ViewModels: methods that constructs the view model object and returns it

 		private AlbumViewModel buildAlbumViewModel(Album album) {